ctcovington/wedding/content/accommodations/_index.md

 draft: false
 ---

-We are in the process of reserving a block of rooms at the Hilton Garden Inn Asheville Downtown and will provide more information below as it becomes available.
+We have a block of rooms at the Hilton Garden Inn Asheville Downtown which can be reserved at the group rate below.

 Guests are free to stay wherever they'd like, but we will be providing shuttle service between the hotel and the venue on the day of the wedding.